Veguli Penn: Plot

 Ramu's superiors order him to travel to London for an urgent investigation while Janaki decides to find the man responsible for Radha's pregnancy.
 Janaki indirectly informs Manohar and Mohan.
 Janaki takes Radha to their estate in Kodaikanal; a local doctor, Manjula, attends to Radha, who delivers a baby boy.
 Ramu returns from London and is excited to see his son, Babu, with Janaki.
 She tries to tell the truth, but he does not listen.
 Manjula visits Chennai with her husband and visits Ramu's house.
 Manjula starts talking about Radha's delivery before Janaki stops her.
-Muthu returns after being discharged for medical reasons, and Janaki suspects Muthu is responsible.
-Mohan meets Janaki and tells that he is innocent and that he doubts Muthu.
+Muthu returns after being discharged for medical reasons, and Janaki suspects Muthu is the father of the child.
+Mohan meets Janaki and tells her that he is innocent and that he also suspects that Muthu got Radha pregnant.

 Janaki shares her suspicion about Manohar.
 Ramu decides to wed Radha to Muthu but Janaki stalls.
 She finally agrees to the marriage, but Muthu refuses, stating that he does not wish to marry the girl who refused him a year back.
 Mohan confronts Manohar about Radha's pregnancy; Manohar protests his innocence and reveals that Muthu had come to get sedatives.
 Mohan informs Janaki and now she confirms that Muthu is the one.
 Janaki gets a call that Muthu will marry Rani at Tiruttani.
 She tries to stop the marriage with Mohan, but is too late.
 Janaki brings the newlyweds home.
 At home, Rani illtreats the child and Radha slaps her.
 Rani feels that Radha is jealous of her marriage to Muthu and decides to leave.

 Radha comes for Babu's first birthday party, but Janaki takes her aside and scolds her for coming home when they still have not determined the baby's father.
 Ramu overhears and he demands the truth from Janaki.
 Radha now confesses that Babu is her child.
 Ramu demands to know the father's identity; Mohan and Manohar point at Muthu.
 Ramu draws his revolver on Muthu, who reveals the truth: he was about to drink his medication when he heard a car and rushed into his room, assuming it was Janaki.
 Ramu is the one who arrived and drank the medication before entering Radha's room by mistake.
 A disoriented Ramu came out of Radha's room and informed Muthu that Janaki was sleeping inside and that he was leaving for work.
 Hearing this, Janaki asks Ramu to accept Radha as his wife before dying from a heart attack.